What is Symfony?

 But the modularity doesn't end with the design of the framework itself.
-Additional functionality beyond these core modules can be added into the application by plugins.
+Additional functionality beyond these core modules can be added to the application by plugins.

 The Symfony community provides an outstanding level of support and documentation, from detailed instructions on how to use each component, to talking points for explaining development frameworks to various stakeholders and decision makers.

-This focus on the "soft"" aspects of software development promotes a high degree of overall programmer satisfaction and quality of code.
+This focus on the "soft" aspects of software development promotes a high degree of overall programmer satisfaction and quality of code.

 At a minimum, Symfony requires:

-- PHP 5.3.3 or hight
+- PHP 5.3.3 or higher (Symfony 3)

 - JSON enabled